 Another one-off collaboration, this time between hugely influential Brazilian rapper Mano Brown – who Rolling Stone named as one of the greatest artists in Brazilian music – and legendary funk bassist Bootsy Collins; key figure in Parliament Funkadelic, James Brown collaborator, and revered solo artist.

-The modern rock icons are keeping busy across Europe and North America this summer, but their show in Rio de Janeiro is so far the only confirmed Latin American date for Foo Fighters this year.
+The modern rock icons are keeping busy across Europe and North America this summer, but their show in Rio de Janeiro is so far the only confirmed Latin American festival date for Foo Fighters this year.

 Red Hot Chili Peppers